learn-co-students/se-west-042224-Phase-1-JavaScript-Inventory-Tool/02_DOM_Manipulation/assets/slides.md

 #### Learning Goals

 - Review what the DOM is
-- Explain what CRUD actions are
+- Explain what CRUD actions are {.fragment}
-- Observe how to do CRUD actions on the DOM
+- Observe how to do CRUD actions on the DOM {.fragment}
-- Explain how the DOM is able to read code written in JS files
+- Explain how the DOM is able to read code written in JS files {.fragment}

 ---